Rita Pavone: Singing career

 In 1968, Pavone married Teddy Reno in Switzerland.
-He was her talent scout and the organizer of the first song contest she won, but their union caused a scandal in Italian society, because he was still married to his first wife, Livia Protti, and Italy had no divorce law until 1970.
+He was her talent scout and the organizer of the first song contest she won, but their marriage attracted media attention in Italy because Reno was still legally married, and divorce was not yet permitted until 1970.
 They remarried in Italy in 1971 and had two sons: Alessandro in 1969 and Giorgio in 1974.

 During the 1980s, Pavone acted in comedy films including 2 sul Pianerottolo, Risate in Salotto, and Santarellina.

 In 1992, Pavone returned to the United States, where she sang during a multiple-artist concert that included Whitney Houston, Frank Sinatra, the Bolshoi Ballet, and Cher at the Sands hotel in Atlantic City.
 She then turned to theater acting and participated in a William Shakespeare play.
 In 2002 she gave a concert at Miami's Dade Auditorium.

 The main character in the Argentinian film Nine Queens tries to remember the tune of a Rita Pavone song throughout the story; the song, "Il Ballo del Mattone", plays as the end credits run.

 Pavone was a Senate candidate in the Italian general election of 2006.
 She participated as candidate for Per l'Italia nel Mondo (For Italy in the World), a centre-right list led by minister Mirko Tremaglia.

 She participated at the Sanremo Music Festival 2020 with the song Niente (Resilienza 74).

 Pavone and her husband Reno now live in Ticino, Switzerland.
 Their elder son Alessandro is a radio-show host, and their younger son Giorgio is a rock singer.